bmcouma/teklini-technologies-com/IMPLEMENTATION_COMPLETE.md

 ## ✅ **FULLY IMPLEMENTED MODULAR STRUCTURE**

-I have completely restructured your Teklini Technologies website according to your specifications with a modern, modular, and scalable architecture.
+I have completely Teklini Technologies website according to specifications with a modern, modular, and scalable architecture.

 ## 📁 **PERFECT FOLDER STRUCTURE IMPLEMENTED**